clombion/turin_crash_course/individual_folders/maria/final_assignment/project definition.md

 ## Project definition

 The project aims to identify urban areas most affected by the urban heat island effect with focus on highly populated slums located in developing countries and inhabited mostly by vulnerable populations, such as urban poor, refugees, and homeless.
-People living in slums lack access to clean water and healthcare facilities, structural quality and durability of dwelling and infrastructures, and overcrowded spaces
+People living in slums lack access to clean water and healthcare facilities, with absence of structural quality and durability of dwelling and infrastructures, and in overcrowded spaces.
-UHI effect
+Urban areas experience UHI effect when their temperatures are significantly higher than their surrounding rural areas.
+That is mainly due to high density urban infrastructures, lack of green areas, heat retention and emission from industries and other human activities.

-The UHI effects are exacerbating vulnerabilies of already vulnerable people living in slums, that lacks resources and means to cope with extreme heat.
+The UHI effects are exacerbating vulnerabilies of already vulnerable people living in slums, that lack resources and means to cope with extreme heat.

 This proposal intends to present a sustainable mitigation strategy that can help decision-makers to improve their heat resilience and reduce temperature disparities.